-No Rest for the Wicked AKA No Habrá Paz Para Los Malvados ThrillerI was just partially prepared for this gritty thriller, so I am warning you in time to get ready for it, to maximize your enjoyment.
-This is another gut-buster coming to us from sunny Spain, in case you missed it the first one is Mientras Duermes, and this just goes to show you that no matter what Hollywood decides to do to cinema, there will be always other countries to step up.
-This vibrant noir movie is just too cool, and the reason for that is Santos Trinidad, masterfully played by José Coronado.
-While the American take on your average alcoholic, corrupt and dangerous detective set the standards, Jose took it to another level with his believable acting, the right appearance and that crazy look in his eyes is the thing that completes the whole image.
-These are the guys that you don’t wanna see or have anything to do in real life, but secretly fantasize about being them or hanging out with them.The director did not hold back, and once again we can enjoy in this glass of whiskey that is not watered down with ice.
-The taste that this movie leaves is that one of bitterness of life, wrong choices and the those moments of perfect clarity where you can actually feel alive and meaningful.
+No Rest for the Wicked AKA No Habrá Paz Para Los Malvados ThrillerI was just partially prepared for No Rest for the Wicked, a gritty thriller that simply blew me away.
+So, I’m warning you in time to get ready for it, to maximize your enjoyment.
+This is another gut-buster coming to us from sunny Spain.
+In case you missed it, the first one is Mientras Duermes.
+The brooding, alcohol-drenched atmosphere brought forth a new hero, Santos Trinidad, masterfully played by José Coronado.
+While the American take on your average corrupt and dangerous detective set the standards, Jose took it to another level.
+His believable acting, the right appearance, and that crazy look in his eyes completed this larger-than-life persona.
+These are the guys that you don’t wanna see or have anything to do in real life.
+However, you secretly fantasize about being them or hanging out with them.The director did not hold back, and we can enjoy this glass of whiskey that’s not watered down with ice.
+The taste that this movie leaves is that one of the bitterness of life, wrong choices, and those moments of perfect clarity where you can actually feel alive and meaningful.
 Just beautiful….
-And gripping, from the beginning to the end, No Habrá Paz Para Los Malvados will hold your attention and let it go just for brief moments that are to be used to light up another cigar or pour another shot of whiskey (well, I guess any alcohol will do).
-One more thing I found very interesting and that is that upon viewing this movie Sylvester Stallone immediately bought the rights and expressed desire to make an American version (with him in the lead role, no doubt)Using the actual events of 2004 Madrid train bombings, No Rest for the Wicked further develops this story, from the eyes of one Santos Trinidad.Santos Trinidad is a bad man, a police detective who likes to drink, gamble, misuse his authority and all the fun things that we would do, if, of course, life was a video game.
-He comes alive at night and as an alcoholic vampire prowls the streets and strip clubs looking for trouble, life and death.
-One of those visits, will prove to be a very important one as he accidentally stumbles on something much, much bigger than the usual sleaze that you would expect in a nightclub.
-Not to reveal too much (again, but what can I do when the movie is that good…), I will leave you with this, enjoy this phenomenal movie…Director: Enrique UrbizuCast: José Coronado, Rodolfo Sancho, Helena Miquel, Juanjo Artero, Pedro Mari SánchezFun Facts: The film won six Goya Awards(Spanish Oscars), including Best Film, Best Director, Best Original Writing and Best Leading Actor.Rating: IMDb Link: http://www.imdb.com/title/tt1661862/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
+And gripping, from the beginning to the end.
+No Habrá Paz Para Los Malvados will hold your attention and let it go just for brief moments.
+They’re to be used to light up another cigar or pour another shot.
+Upon viewing this movie Sylvester Stallone immediately bought the rights for the movie.
+Moreover, he expressed the desire to make an American version.
+With him in the lead role, no doubt.
+There’s only one other movie that left me in such noir awe and that’s The Nile Hilton Incident.Santos Trinidad is a bad man, a police detective who likes to drink, gamble and misuse his authority.
+He does all the fun things that we would like to do, if, of course, life was a video game.
+He comes alive at night and as an alcoholic vampire prowls the streets and strip clubs looking for trouble, life, and death.
+One of those visits will prove to be a very important one as he accidentally stumbles on something.
+Something much, much bigger than the usual sleaze that you would expect to find in a nightclub.Loosely based on real events, No Rest for the Wicked further develops this story, from the eyes of one Santos Trinidad.
+I will leave the link after the review but I urge you to check it out only after you’ve seen the movie.
+Those looking for constant action will be disappointed with slower, deliberate pacing.
+This is, after all, an atmospheric slow-burner meant to pull you into this crime-ridden world.
+To take you from wherever you are and whatever you’re doing and place you in the eyes of one man.
+Suspenseful, engaging, and above all, unforgettable, it’s one of the best neo-noir movies I’ve seen recently.
+This being a Spanish movie about a police detective, I have to mention Torrente, a hilarious comedy poking fun at this concept.
+If however, you’re craving more of the same I recommend you check out Hyena, Bad Lieutenant, Rogue City, and Rampart.Loosely based on these events.Director: Enrique UrbizuWriters: Michel Gaztambide, Enrique UrbizuCast: José Coronado, Rodolfo Sancho, Helena Miquel, Juanjo Artero, Pedro Mari SánchezFun Facts: The film won six Goya Awards, including Best Film, Best Director, Best Original Writing and Best Leading Actor.Rating: IMDb Link: http://www.imdb.com/title/tt1661862/Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website This site uses Akismet to reduce spam.
 Learn how your comment data is processed.